FYS4340 – Diffraction Methods and Electron Microscopy

 Recommended previous knowledge

-The course extends over a full semester with 4 hours of teaching per week (lectures and problem solving).
+The course extends over a full semester, with up to 4 hours of teaching per week (lectures and problem solving/instrument demonstrations).

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 This course offers both postponed and resit of examination.
 Read more: